SOFY's Another Day in Paradise: Glimmers of Brilliance Amidst Familiarity

 The £10,000 from Ecclesfield Parish Council was critical to meet the crowdfund target goal of £25,000 needed to ensure Thorncliffe Tennis Club would retain its £7,500 Sports England pledge.

-The funding comes after the only club in Sheffield’s north was on the brink of collapse, unable to raise enough money in enough time to urgently resurface its courts.
+The funding comes after the only club in Sheffield’s north was on the brink of collapse, unable to raise enough money in time to urgently resurface its courts.

 Fundraiser battling leukaemia organises 'big blood cancer bash' to help others